 Section 10.
 Limitation of Liability

 10.1.
 Exclusion of Consequential and Related Damages.
-IN NO EVENT SHALL WORKSPOT HAVE ANY LIABILITY TO COMPANY, ITS AFFILIATES OR END USERS ARISING FROM THIS AGREEMENT FOR ANY LOST PROFITS, LOSS OF USE, LOSS OF REVENUE, LOSS OF GOODWILL, LOSS OF COMPANY CONTENT (OR ANY DATA RELATED THERETO), LOSS OF REPUTATION, OR ANY INTERRUPTION OF BUSINESS, OR FOR ANY SPECIAL, INCIDENTAL, PUNITIVE, CONSEQUENTIAL OR OTHER INDIRECT DAMAGES, HOWEVER CAUSED AND, WHETHER IN CONTRACT, TORT OR UNDER ANY OTHER THEORY OF LIABILITY, WHETHER OR NOT THE PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES, AND REGARDLESS OF ANY NEGLIGENCE OR OTHER FAULT OR WRONGDOING (INCLUDING FUNDAMENTAL BREACH) BY WORKSPOT OR ANY PERSON FOR WHOM WORKSPOT IS RESPONSIBLE, EXCEPT TO THE EXTENT OF WORKSPOT’S FRAUD, GROSS NEGLIGENCE, BAD FAITH OR WILLFUL MISCONDUCT.
-IN ADDITION, WORKSPOT WILL NOT BE LIABLE FOR ANY DAMAGES WHATSOEVER, WHETHER DIRECT OR INDIRECT IN NATURE, THAT COMPANY MAY SUFFER IF THE WORKSPOT CLOUD SERVICES CEASE TO FUNCTION AS A RESULT OF COMPANY’S FAILURE TO PAY IN A TIMELY MANNER ANY UNDISPUTED FEES OR CHARGES REQUIRED TO PERMIT CONTINUED USE OR AS A RESULT OF ANY OTHER FAILURE BY COMPANY TO COMPLY FULLY WITH THIS AGREEMENT.
+IN NO EVENT SHALL WORKSPOT HAVE ANY LIABILITY TO CUSTOMER, ITS AFFILIATES OR END USERS ARISING FROM THIS AGREEMENT FOR ANY LOST PROFITS, LOSS OF USE, LOSS OF REVENUE, LOSS OF GOODWILL, LOSS OF CUSTOMER CONTENT (OR ANY DATA RELATED THERETO), LOSS OF REPUTATION, OR ANY INTERRUPTION OF BUSINESS, OR FOR ANY SPECIAL, INCIDENTAL, PUNITIVE, CONSEQUENTIAL OR OTHER INDIRECT DAMAGES, HOWEVER CAUSED AND, WHETHER IN CONTRACT, TORT OR UNDER ANY OTHER THEORY OF LIABILITY, WHETHER OR NOT THE PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES, AND REGARDLESS OF ANY NEGLIGENCE OR OTHER FAULT OR WRONGDOING (INCLUDING FUNDAMENTAL BREACH) BY WORKSPOT OR ANY PERSON FOR WHOM WORKSPOT IS RESPONSIBLE, EXCEPT TO THE EXTENT OF WORKSPOT’S FRAUD, GROSS NEGLIGENCE, BAD FAITH OR WILLFUL MISCONDUCT.
+IN ADDITION, WORKSPOT WILL NOT BE LIABLE FOR ANY DAMAGES WHATSOEVER, WHETHER DIRECT OR INDIRECT IN NATURE, THAT CUSTOMER MAY SUFFER IF THE WORKSPOT CLOUD SERVICES CEASE TO FUNCTION AS A RESULT OF CUSTOMER’S FAILURE TO PAY IN A TIMELY MANNER ANY UNDISPUTED FEES OR CHARGES REQUIRED TO PERMIT CONTINUED USE OR AS A RESULT OF ANY OTHER FAILURE BY CUSTOMER TO COMPLY FULLY WITH THIS AGREEMENT.

 10.3 Limitation on Actions.
 Except with regard to obligations to pay Fees or reimburse Workspot for taxes, all disagreements or controversies of any kind whether claimed in tort, contract or otherwise, either concerning this Agreement or any other matter whatsoever must be brought within one (1) year after the accrual of the disagreement or controversy.

 10.4 THE FOREGOING LIMITATIONS ON LIABILITY AND DAMAGES WILL APPLY TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.
-THE PARTIES ACKNOWLEDGE THAT THE LIMITATIONS SET FORTH IN THIS SECTION ARE INTEGRAL TO THE ALLOCATION OF RISK BETWEEN THE PARTIES AND THE AMOUNT OF FEES CHARGED IN CONNECTION WITH MAKING THE SERVICES AVAILABLE TO COMPANY.
+THE PARTIES ACKNOWLEDGE THAT THE LIMITATIONS SET FORTH IN THIS SECTION ARE INTEGRAL TO THE ALLOCATION OF RISK BETWEEN THE PARTIES AND THE AMOUNT OF FEES CHARGED IN CONNECTION WITH MAKING THE SERVICES AVAILABLE TO CUSTOMER.